-In partnership with The Alan Turing Institute, the UK national institute for data science and artificial intelligence, the Challenge brings together mobile network operators and universities’ artificial intelligence and data science departments in order to solve challenging and complex real-world business problems.
+In partnership with The Alan Turing Institute, the UK national institute for data science and artificial intelligence, the Challenge brought together mobile network operators and universities’ artificial intelligence and data science departments in order to solve challenging and complex real-world business problems.

-The Challenge comprises an intensive five-day hackathon and is part of Turing’s Data Study Group (DSG).
+The Challenge comprised an intensive five-day hackathon and is part of Turing’s Data Study Group (DSG).
 It is focused on raising the profile of AI as a key enabler in the mobile industry and the transformational opportunities it provides, while also exploring how science, society and the economy might benefit.

 1. STC: Bandwidth allocation for mobile users: a solution for urban and rural areas

 Different mobile users have different bandwidth needs.
 Bandwidth availability usually depends on the user density in the targeted area.
 Reserving bandwidth is usually not desired in mobile networks as it is considered a waste of network resources.
-This DSG will explore how mobile network operators can make available the necessary bandwidth to specific urban or rural areas, which lag behind either because of high population density or lack of necessary infrastructure.
+This DSG explored how mobile network operators can make available the necessary bandwidth to specific urban or rural areas, which lag behind either because of high population density or lack of necessary infrastructure.

 2. TELUS: Understanding the influences of network measures on customer perception of network reliability

 TELUS regularly conducts surveys with its customers to gather feedback and identify service improvement opportunities to prioritize investments in a way that reflects their customers’ needs.
-This DSG is focused on understanding how the network and the customer experience (whilst using the network) influence the results of this survey.
-More specifically, TELUS would like to understand: (i) how accurately the customer’s experience of reliability on their network can be predicted, and (ii) what are the main drivers of network performance to influence their customer’s rating of their experience.
+This DSG focused on understanding how the network and the customer experience (whilst using the network) influence the results of this survey.
+More specifically, TELUS wanted to understand: (i) how accurately the customer’s experience of reliability on their network can be predicted, and (ii) what are the main drivers of network performance to influence their customer’s rating of their experience.

 3. Telenor: Green radio – dynamic power saving configuration for mobile networks

 Mobile networks waste energy by keeping too many radio-cells turned on when demand is low during off-peak.
-This challenge is about automating next-day power saving schemes for each individual cell tower in a country, based on current load and expected demand profile in the area.
+This challenge was about automating next-day power saving schemes for each individual cell tower in a country, based on current load and expected demand profile in the area.
 The solution should optimise power saved while avoiding negative impact on the user’s network experience.

 4. Turkcell: Improving security and customer experience – detecting and locating network jammers

 In urban areas jammers cause interruption on mobile 3G and 4G communication networks which leads to severe service quality deterioration.
 This situation causes customer complaints and time and labour costs during detection studies.
-Based on network data including some network service quality indicators and jammer geographical location, this DSG will investigate methods for real-time detection of jammer presence, identification of jammer type and its location.
+Based on network data including some network service quality indicators and jammer geographical location, this DSG investigated methods for real-time detection of jammer presence, identification of jammer type and its location.